FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 ```

 Notice how the method `seek` takes an enum `SeekFrom`, the variants here are `Start`, `End` and
-`Current`, so our code above is moving byte 0 when counting from the start of the file.
+`Current`, so our code above is moving to byte 0 when counting from the start of the file.
 This is
 going to come in handy when we get our page parsing in line since we are probably going to want to
 jump from one page start to another and `seek` would be a nice way to do that.